 - Market for common shares The shares of the Company are illiquid.
-The Company has made efforts to improve the exposure of the Company through its stock awareness program and create a more active market for its shares.
-There are no assurances that our Stock Awareness campaigns will be effective to create a liquid market. - Volatility in the market Technology stocks have historically experienced high levels of volatility, and we cannot predict the prices at which our common shares will trade.
+The Company has made efforts to improve the exposure of the Company through its stock awareness initiatives and create a more active market for its shares.
+There are no assurances that our Stock Awareness efforts will be effective. - Volatility in the market Technology stocks have historically experienced high levels of volatility, and we cannot predict the prices at which our common shares will trade.
 Fluctuations in the market price of our common shares could cause an investor to lose all or part of their investment in our common shares.
-These fluctuations in the market price and volatility of our common shares can be caused by factors outside the control of the Company such the following: - The volatility in the market price and trading volume of technology companies in general especially large companies in the digital advertising industry (e.g. Google and Meta); - Changes in regulatory developments in Canada and the United States; - General economic conditions and trends, including global financial markets, global economies and general market conditions, such as interest rates; - Major catastrophic events (e.g. the war in the Ukraine); - Unexpected market reactions to the Company announcements.
+These fluctuations in the market price and volatility of our common shares can be caused by factors outside the control of the Company such the following: - The volatility in the market price and trading volume of technology companies in general especially large companies in the digital advertising industry (e.g. Google and Meta); - o Changes in regulatory developments in Canada and the United States; - O General economic conditions and trends, including global financial markets, global economies and general market conditions, such as interest rates and tariffs; - o Major catastrophic events (e.g. the war in the Ukraine and Gaza); - Unexpected market reactions to the Company announcements; - o Trade wars and trade tariffs.